-Benjamin Banneker Week is Celebrated during ONE day within the week of November 9th each year and can be conducted in grades Pre-K through 12th grade in schools and as well as with other groups and in places throughout the community.
+Benjamin Banneker Week is celebrated during ONE day within the week of November 9th each year and is typically conducted in grades Pre-K through 12th grade in schools and as well as with other groups and in places throughout the community.
 The focus of this day is on mathematics and science, and the celebration takes place annually during the week of Banneker’s birthday, which was on November 9, 1731.

 This day is a national event that is sponsored by the Benjamin Banneker Association, which was started in 1986 and is an affiliate of the National Council of Teachers of Mathematics (NCTM).